-Hi, welcome, it is my pleasure to have you here.
+Hi, it’s my pleasure to have you here, fellow traveller!

 “Maingard writes protest songs for lovers and love songs for rebels.” -Angela Weickl